Nature Center at Shaker Lakes: History

 In mid-1966, recreation programs were held in the lakes area and funding was given to continue with a naturalist for school classes in the fall.
 On September 15, 1966, the Shaker Lakes Regional Nature Center was formed and incorporated, and fundraising began for the establishment of a building.
 A lease and permission to build the center was negotiated with the city of Cleveland, while the Park Conservation Committee simultaneously worked toward getting the center designated as a National Environmental Education Landmark.
 In 1970, a meeting was held at Shaker Heights Middle School with a presentation to Governor James Rhodes about the proposed freeway.
 Rhodes subsequently directed that the route for the Clark Freeway be withdrawn from the Interstate Highway System.

 Maxwell Norcross, an architect in Cleveland from 1923 to 1970 and a member of the Shaker Heights architectural board, designed the nature center.
 The building was paid for largely through individual contributions and was completed in November 1969.
 Gary Nelson was hired as the first full-time director in 1971.
 That same year, the Stearns Memorial Nature Trail and the Wildflower Garden were constructed with contributions from the Shaker Lakes Garden Club.
 In 1973, the building was remodeled to create additional office and library space.
 In 1982, the All People's Trail was constructed, followed by the redesign of the Stearns Memorial Trail and the addition of an east wing in 1985.
-In 2003, the nature center used sustainable building practices to renovate and update its indoor facilities to include upgraded and expanded classrooms, community meeting rooms, a nature experience area, a bird observation station, and the gift shop.
+In 2003, the nature center used sustainable building practices to renovate and update its indoor facilities to include upgraded and expanded classrooms, community meeting rooms, nature experience area, bird observation station, and gift shop.